alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 `L = (1.3 - 0.070) kg/m³ × 8 m³ ≈ 9.84 kg.

-So our budget is around 10 kg.
+So our weight budget is around 10 kg.
 As you see, at this stage it's not enough to do Fermi estimations (i.e. order of magnitude): for a detailed feasibility study we need more precise numbers.